 When Should You See a Doctor for Night Sweats?

 If you’ve tried all the different tips to sleep cool and are still having difficulty staying cool and dry at night, it might be time to consult a doctor.
 Even creating a cool environment can’t prevent stress from heating your body up and causing you to sweat.
 If your night sweats interfere with your sleep or exacerbate other health conditions, consider seeing your doctor right away.
 Treating and preventing night sweats will depend on the cause.
 For example, those sleeping in hot rooms will need to turn their AC down.
 Meanwhile, those suffering from menopause or anxiety may require medications to prevent night sweats.

 Layla Sleep for Cooler Slumber

 If you’re more than a hot sleeper, it’s time to act.
 Night sweats can have you waking up dehydrated, exhausted, and with body odor you hate to even think about.

 Could a part of your solution for a better night’s rest be an upgraded bed?

 At Layla Sleep, all of our products are designed to keep you sleeping all through the night.
-Our copper mattress pulls body heat away from you, leaving you cooler.
+Our memory foam mattress pulls body heat away from you, leaving you cooler.
 Did you know copper is a natural heat conductor?
 It also mitigates germs and body odor.